-- ensure that reasons for absences are provided by parents after each period of absence; - collate and issue all attendance and punctuality data on a daily, weekly, half-termly, termly and annual basis to attendance leaders and strategic leaders, as requested; - maintain a record of all applications for leave of absence during term time and requests for issuing penalty notices; - maintain a record of all mid-year arrivals and leavers, including reasons for their moves; - maintain a log of all pupils whose parents have instructed the school to remove them from roll in order to electively home educate; - support leaders, where requested, in making attendance referrals to external agencies; - following approval from the relevant strategic leader, inform the local authority of any pupil who is to be deleted from the admissions and attendance registers.
+- accurate completion and maintenance of the Admissions Register (often called the school roll); - ensure that the procedures for making additions to, and removals from, the admissions register follow statutory guidance and that no pupil is removed without the school having full details of their destination and providing this information to the local authority, using agreed local procedures. - maintain a record of all mid-year arrivals and leavers, including reasons for their moves; - maintain a log of all pupils whose parents have instructed the school to remove them from roll in order to electively home educate; - following approval from the relevant pastoral leader, inform the local authority of any pupil who is to be deleted from the admissions and attendance registers.